jdandrews/customerService/design.md

 ID to retrieve the full record.
 Integrated indices such as you'd get on a relational database or with an index in an object datastore are less flexible and more expensive to implement.

+For CRM applications, a full-text search of customer records might be desirable.
+Assuming 10M records/tenant, ~1kB/record, and 10B words, we would have to index about 1G records per tenant to index every word.
+Apache Lucene has a limit of about 2.1 billion records per index (2G), so that it seems possible to do this with existing off-the-shelf technologies.

 Since the bulk of the content is not indexed, and the key/value store emits an object ID, the bulk Customer store can be an object store such as AWS's DynamoDB, Mongo, GSC's Datastore, and so on.
 A small number of indices (e.g. various IDs) can be directly indexed.